 White Box Testing and Black Box Testing

 White box testing is a type of testing where the tester has knowledge of the internal structure of the application’s code, while black box testing is performed without any need to understand the source code.
-Each of these testing types applies different testing techniques, such as equivalence partitioning, boundary value analysis, and decision table, for black box testing, and statement coverage, decision coverage, for white box testing.
+Each of these testing types applies different testing techniques, such as equivalence partitioning, boundary value analysis, and decision table for black box testing, and statement coverage plus decision coverage for white box testing.

 Exploratory testing is a type of experience-based testing.
 It involves minimum planning and maximum test execution.

-It’s a useful approach when there are no or poor specifications and when time is severely limited, or works great to complement automated testing.
+It’s a useful approach when there are no or poor specifications and time is severely limited, or it works great to complement automated testing.